-The University of Puerto Rico at Humacao reserves the right to determine the amount of credits and the courses to be validated for graduation on its programs.
+The University of Puerto Rico at Humacao reserves the right to determine the number of credits and the courses to be validated for graduation on its programs.
 The validation of courses approved on institutions outside the University of Puerto Rico System will be made by recommendation of the department at the University of Puerto Rico at Humacao which offers instruction in the course subject for the consideration.
-The University of Puerto Rico at Humacao does not compromise to account validations made on other System units, universities.